-You can arrange group Zoom calls.
+You can arrange group Zoom calls or a Google Meets.
 There are lots of other online/video calling services.
 Any one of them can work.

 With the breastfeeding group I created at the hospital, I found that it was best to just let the mamas find their own conversations.
 I keep an ear out for anything I find concerning because of accuracy.
 I’ll jump in and correct anything that could be dangerous.

 I find that moms have different concerns on different days, so it didn’t seem to serve them well to try to guide the conversation.

 If you are starting your own group, you might want to have some backup topics if moms are having a hard time connecting or finding something to talk about.